SnowyMouse/invader/README.md

 [original open source versions receiving zero contributions]: https://github.com/Chaosvex/HAC2

 That is why Invader uses version 3 of the GNU GPL.

-### How can I get Invader under a different license?
-See LICENSE.md for information.
+It keeps it free for everyone to use.

 ### Why is Invader multiple programs?
 Invader takes the approach of making each program do one thing well.
 There are a